-- 4.1 If a student has not been awarded a degree, s/he shall normally be entitled to repeat the failed courses only (on one occasion) and at the next normal opportunity, in accordance with the General Academic Regulations. - 4.2 If a student has met the requirements for the award of a degree having repeated failed courses, s/he can only be recommended for the award of a Pass degree unless, in the judgement of the examiners, the initial failure(s) was at least in part a direct result of medical and / or exceptional circumstances, subject to the provisions of section 5.
+4.1 If a student has not been awarded a degree, they shall normally be entitled to repeat the failed courses only (on one occasion) and at the next normal opportunity, in accordance with the General Academic Regulations.

+4.2 If a student has met the requirements for the award of a degree having repeated failed courses, they can only be recommended for the award of a Pass degree unless, in the judgement of the examiners, the initial failure(s) was at least in part a direct result of medical and / or exceptional circumstances, subject to the provisions of section 5.

-It is also open to a Sub-Board of Examiners to recommend to the Graduate School Board of Examiners any departure from this Scheme and / or from its 'local rules' if, in their judgement, this would be equitable for any individual student as a direct result of medical and / or exceptional circumstances.
-Such circumstances would need to be extraneous to the normal assessment process and would apply to that student only.
+It is also open to a Sub-Board of Examiners to recommend to the Graduate School Board of Examiners any departure from this Scheme and / or from its 'local rules' if, in their judgement, this would be equitable for any individual student as a direct result of a formal exceptional circumstances submission to the Student Services Centre.
+Such circumstances would need appropriate supporting evidence and must be extraneous to the normal assessment process and would apply to that student only.
 The following conditions apply also:

-- 5.1 That the student is very close to the next higher classification boundary (within 3 marks in a single paper or 5 marks on aggregate)2; - 5.2 that the student has marks in that higher classification range;

-- 5.3 that the student has demonstrated that the assessment or set of assessments in question were significantly affected by exceptional circumstances that were sudden, unforeseen, out of the student's own control and proximate to the assessment(s) in question; - 5.4 that the student has demonstrated that his / her performance in the affected assessment(s) was significantly out of line with his her performance in other, unaffected assessments.
+- 5.1 That the student is very close to the next higher classification boundary (within 3 marks in a single paper or 5 marks on aggregate)2; - 5.2 that the student has marks in that higher classification range; - that the student has demonstrated that the assessment or set of assessments in question were significantly affected by exceptional circumstances that were sudden, unforeseen, out of the student's own control and proximate to the assessment(s) in question; - 5.4 that the student has demonstrated that their performance in the affected assessment(s) was significantly out of line with their performance in other, unaffected assessments.